 - Marketing and Ops

 - Field Marketing

 While analytics are placed in the hands of the Marketing and Ops department in this model, the Creative Services department uses this information to create engaging content that will correspond to current market needs and requirements.
 By using information on the current buyer’s persona and key features of the company’s service, they are able to inform the buyers that there is an effective solution for their problems.

-Elastic marketing had been implemented with a company called Mindjet, San Francisco, CA. Their thein CMO, Jascha Kaykas-Wolff, explains that this organization allows their marketing department to evolve along with new marketing methods, best practices, and new business processes.
-Kaykas-Wolff uses a similar model as the CMO of Mozilla.
+Elastic marketing had been implemented with a company called Mindjet, San Francisco, CA. Their CMO, Jascha Kaykas-Wolff, explains that this organization allows their marketing department to evolve along with new marketing methods, best practices, and new business processes.
+Kaykas-Wolff uses a similar model at Mozilla, in his role as CMO:

-Here is what Jascha Kaykas-Wolf Speaking for Incredo:
+Here is what Jascha Kaykas-Wolf told Incredo regarding the topic:

 “Every marketing organization needs a dual operating system.
 The development and support of the hierarchy and the agility and user focus of the durable team.
 While I’d not refer to the system as elastic I do believe that an explicit focus on the customer benefits you are trying to promote should inform your organizational structure.
 In our case, we believe the the lean/agile model gives you a toolkit that puts the customer up front as a participant in the design of the organization and that should be tantamount with success.” - Jascha Kaykas-Wolff, CMO Mozilla